jamesmarkijohn/secure-programming-project-fall-2026/README.md

-# Secure Programming Project, Fall 2026
+# BIBIFI Group 7 - Secure Programming Project, Fall 2026
-Repository for a group project in Kent State University's Secure Programming course, fall 2026.
+Built by James Markijohn and Samaa Hediya

+Will add instructions for running the web app here...